 Are you a Community Connector?

 Connectors are leaders and emerging leaders with strong links to their many and varied communities.
-They may have different backgrounds, industries, ages, orientations, experiences and interests but will have a common goal as they build a more authentic, sustainable and prosperous region.
-Connectors will be supported by a structured framework and provided with the tools to deliver meaningful and measurable outcomes.
-They will commit about three hours a fortnight to meetings, working groups and forums over an initial six months period.
+They may have different backgrounds, industries, ages, orientations, experiences and interests but have a common goal as they build a more authentic, sustainable and prosperous region.
+Connectors are supported by a structured framework and provided with the tools to deliver meaningful and measurable outcomes.

 Mental health support